AnkithaSReddy/react/README.md

 # MyProductQRProject

-MyNProject is a web application that provides detailed information about food products based on scanned QR codes.
-With MyNProject, users can easily retrieve information about various food items by simply scanning the QR code associated with the product packaging.
+MyProductQRProject is a web application that provides detailed information about food products based on scanned QR codes.
+With MyProductQRProjec, users can easily retrieve information about various food items by simply scanning the QR code associated with the product packaging.

 ## Features